thetridistdramil/thetridistdramil/README.md

 - 👋 Hi, I’m @thetridistdramil
 - 👀 I’m interested in testnet
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Avatar haena
+- 💞️ I’m looking to collaborate on Avatar. haena
 - 📫 How to reach me thetridistdramil@gmx.com